VA claim exam (C&P exam)

 We’ll review all the evidence in your file, assign your disability rating, and send you a decision notice (a letter letting you know your disability rating).

 Each claim is different, but it usually takes us about 3 to 4 months to process a claim from start to finish.
 The processing time for your claim depends on how complex your claim is and how many conditions you’ve claimed.

 - The medical records you’ve given us

-- The report from the doctor who handled your claim exam, and the results of any ordered medical tests
+- The report from the provider who handled your claim exam, and the results of any ordered medical tests

 - Statements from you and others about your claim